-In line with EU Regulation no. 651/2014 of the Commission of 17 June 2014, a company is any entity that performs an economic activity, regardless of its legal form.
-Economic activities are all activities consisting in the offer of goods or services to competitors on the market.
+In line with the art.
+1-Annex 1 of the EU Regulation no. 651/2014 of the Commission of 17 June 2014, an enterprise is any entity that is engaged in an economic activity, irrespective of its legal form.
+Economic activities are all activities consisting in the offer of goods or services on the market.